teddit-net/teddit/README.md

 1. Edit `config.js.template` to suit your environment.
 After done, rename it to `config.js`.
 1. `$ node app.js`

-Teddit should be now running on.
+Teddit should be now running.